phated/sovereign/README.md

 library like [`alt`](https://github.com/goatslacker/alt), you could just return `myStore.getState()` or you can create a subset or aggregate from multiple stores.
 An object must be returned.
 This method is called to get initial state as well as updated state upon `listen` firing.

+##### listen(store, onChange)

+This method is called for each store on mount, passing the store and the `onChange` listener into the method.
+The default `listen` method calls `store.listen(onChange)`, but you can override that with this method on options.
+If `listen` returns a function, it is passed into the `unlisten` option (typically this is used as a remover function).

+##### unlisten(store, onChange, remover)

+This method is called for each store on unmount, passing the store, `onChange` listener, and possibly a `remover` method if it was returned by the `listen` option.
+The default `unlisten` method calls `store.unlisten(onChange)`, but you can override that with this method on options.
+If the `listen` option returned a function, this method will receive that function as the last parameter and it can be used as part of you `unlisten` phase.

 ## Shoutout